loris-verga/TheDualityOfSimilarity/_includes/intro.md

 #### Comparing “Humour & Memes” centroids to all other categories

-Our goal is simple:
-<b>compare the stylometric and psychological centroids of “Humour &amp; Memes” to the median centroid of all other categories</b>.
+Our goal is simple: <b>Compare the stylometric and psychological centroids of “Humour &amp; Memes” to the median centroid of all other categories</b>.

 {% include basic_plots/deviation_stylometric_features.html %}
 {% include basic_plots/deviation_psychological_features.html %}

-#### Stylometric deviations
+##### Stylometric deviations

 As expected: